Higashikurume, Tokyo: Etymology of the city name

 At the time of the founding of the city, the name was changed to Higashikurume in order to avoid being confused for Kurume, Fukuoka.
 Since the new name already had already existed since 1915 as the name of the local train station, the name was already familiar to residents and adopted quickly.

 Government

 Higashikurume has a mayor-council form of government with a directly elected mayor and a unicameral city council of 22 members.
 Higashikurume, collectively with the city of Kiyose, contributes two members to the Tokyo Metropolitan Assembly.
 In terms of national politics, the city is part of Tokyo 20th district of the lower house of the Diet of Japan.

-The mayor is Katsumi Namiki, an independent candidate.
+The mayor is Ryōma Tomita, an independent candidate.

 City council

-The current city council was elected on April 26, 2015, with 21 council seats currently occupied.
+The current city council was elected on April 23, 2023, with 21 council seats currently occupied.